 PSYC 450 Advanced Research in Psychology

 The psychology Senior Exercise will consist of a standardized test designed for undergraduate psychology majors, to measure their knowledge of core concepts in the field.
-It will be administered to students in November of their senior year.
-Also, students will prepare a poster to communicate their knowledge of a variable they studied during the senior seminar.
-The posters will be displayed during a student research day in February of the senior year, when students must be available to discuss the contents of their poster.
+It will be administered to students in October or November of their senior year.
+Also, students will prepare a poster to communicate their knowledge of a research question they studied during the senior seminar.
+The posters will be displayed during a student research day in January of the senior year, when students must be available to discuss the contents of their poster.
 Students' posters and their poster presentations will be judged via rubrics filled out by faculty members in the department.
-The poster represents a unique assignment for which students will have done some background work during the senior seminar, and which they will complete independently during the spring semester.
+The poster represents a unique assignment for which students will have done some background work during the senior seminar, and which they will complete independently during the spring semester